WickedShell/clj-mavlink/README.md

 ##### fields

 fields are defined by their name attribute of the `<field>` tag.
 The field names are simply converted to keywords.
-Examples from the heartbeat message: `:custom_mode :type :autopilot :base_mode :system_status`
+Examples from the heartbeat message: `:custom-mode :type :autopilot :base-mode :system-status`

 Valid values are defined in the MAVLink specification, for example `uint16_t char[16] uint64_t int8_t` Because of the way clojure builds hash-maps, all numeric values will be held as boxed numbers, so there